 The Jockey Club previously announced its commitment to supporting all levels of British Racing through prize money, including the grassroots tiers of the sport, which was reflected in its 2017 prize money investments.
 In 2018, The Jockey Club will increase this support for the grassroots* of racing, increasing race values by more than a third at Class 3-5 Jumps races and Class 4-6 Flat races.
 This compares to the year-on-year increase of 15% in average race values across Jockey Club Racecourses.
 Significant increases at The Jockey Club’s ‘large courses’ also form part of this 2018 prize money commitment, which will be announced individually as normal.

-Paul Fisher, Chief Executive of Jockey Club Racecourses
+Paul Fisher, Chief Executive of Jockey Club Racecourses, said:

 “This is The Jockey Club's largest ever commitment to horsemen and we really hope that will also translate into good news for racing fans alike.